smartydevs/RetroApp/README.md

 ```

 It is important to note that while the app is being tested on an emulator, [the push notifications will not work](https://docs.expo.io/versions/latest/sdk/notifications/)!
+If you have an Android device, once you run `expo start -c` a QR Code that you can scan using the [Expo App](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US) will appear in the command line.
+This way, if your phone is connected to the same network as your computer, you will be able to test the app directly from your phone.